tachiyomiorg/website/src/help/faq/README.md

 :::

 #### Why are some covers white after restoring from backup?
 The URL to the cover has probably changed.
-To fix this, refresh the metadata of your library.
+To fix this, refresh covers in settings.

 ::: guide
-Refresh your metadata by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> then pressing **Refresh library metadata**.
+Refresh your covers by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> then pressing **Refresh library manga covers**.
 :::

 #### How do I ignore chapters from certain scanlator groups?